User Tools

 where the first four numbers are: RA(decimal degrees), Dec (decimal degrees), dRA (degrees/sec), dDec (degrees/sec), and rotation can be specified with the /Rotation=rotation, where rotation should be calculated as 90 - PA, where PA is measured N thru E.

-2008-Apr-24 04:00:00 154.3043103 12.5870917 -2.51 0.58 tcc track 154.3043103, 12.5870917, -0.000000194, 0.000000047 Fk5=2000.0 /Rotangle=0.0 /Rottype=Object
+tcc track 154.3043103, 12.5870917, -0.000000194, 0.000000047 Fk5=2000.0 /Rotangle=0.0 /Rottype=Object

+3) Slew to the planet with desired rate and rotation.
 Notify the observing specialist that you are about to issue a non-sidereal tracking rate to the telescope and get their permission to do so before doing the following.
 If the slew rate is wrong it can cause the telescope to slew too fast, and the observing specialist can stop the telescope before it goes out of control.
-The telescope does not check your numbers.
-When in doubt, ask the observing specialist to double check your numbers and they can issue the tcc track command for you as well [http://zaid-info.com].
+The telescope will not automatically check your numbers!
+If in doubt, ask the observing specialist to double check your numbers and they can issue the tcc track command for you as well.

 Paste your pre-prepared commands into the TUI Log window.
 When in doubt about anything (if your offsets get tangled up, for example), reslew.
 This is the motivation for making all those pre-prepared commands.
-They WILL come in useful.
+They will come in useful.

+4) Take images often to see what's going on.
 This is just generally good policy.
 It should be safe to run the guider even if you have a non-stellar tracking rate.

 Some useful observing object catalogs